mikethreels/real_iron/README.md

 ### Prerequisites

-- Using NPM package and JavaScript knoledge to build and test the game.
+- Using NPM package and JavaScript knowledge to build and test the game.

 ### Installation